DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Dialogue And Grounding

 \subsection{Navigation preference customization}

 To accommodate the different walking paces of users and to avoid tiring the user during navigation, the robot can change its speed (activated if the intent is \textit{Accelerate} or \textit{Decelerate}), take a pause (\textit{Pause}), and resume (\textit{Resume}).
 To pause the robot, our system stores and cancels the current goal from the action client in the navigation stack.
 To resume, the stored goal is sent to the action client again.
-To update the speed, we change the maximum translational and rotational velocities of the DWA local planner by updating its configuration through the \texttt{dynamic\_reconfigure} package.
+To update the speed, we change the maximum translational and rotational velocities of the DWA local planner in real-time.